The-Academic-Journal/website/_posts/2024/edition_2/2024-05-13-butterfly-effect.md

 author: [ phoebe ]
 categories: [ News ]
 image: assets/images/articles_2024/edition_2/butterfly.jpg
+download: true
+path: _posts/2024/edition_2/2024-05-13-butterfly-effect.md
+open_access: true
 tags: [ ]
 ---

+> ## Abstract
+> Amongst the flurry of activity in the world, there lies a fascinating theory — the butterfly effect.
+It is unto a shadow lurking in the corners of the room, everpresent.
+>
+> The term "butterfly effect" refers to a theory that suggests that a small action can lead to significant changes through a chain of events.
+The moniker was coined from the frequent example used to demonstrate this idea which is the fact that a single flutter of a butterfly’s wings can eventually give rise to a tornado.
+Coined by meteorologist Edward Lorenz, he observed that small, unimportant changes to his computer weather model would result in various outcomes.
+A key takeaway he gathered was that although a deed may seem insignificant, no one knows whether it could potentially create great problems in the future.

 Amongst the flurry of activity in the world, there lies a fascinating theory — the butterfly effect.
 It is unto a shadow lurking in the corners of the room, everpresent.

 The term "butterfly effect" refers to a theory that suggests that a small action can lead to significant changes through a chain of events.
 The moniker was coined from the frequent example used to demonstrate this idea which is the fact that a single flutter of a butterfly’s wings can eventually give rise to a tornado.
 Coined by meteorologist Edward Lorenz, he observed that small, unimportant changes to his computer weather model would result in various outcomes.
 A key takeaway he gathered was that although a deed may seem insignificant, no one knows whether it could potentially create great problems in the future.